Labour Hire Services Agreement (New Zealand)

 3.4 Smart Hire Fee

 All interactions between a Client and a Sidekick initiated through Sidekicker must be arranged through the Sidekicker Platform.
-If following the provision of the Services, the Client wishes to directly employ a Sidekick, it may do so if it has first advised Sidekicker of this intention in writing.
+If following the provision of the Services (and within 6 months since a Sidekick was last engaged by the Client), the Client wishes to directly employ a Sidekick, it may do so if it has first advised Sidekicker of this intention in writing.
 In such cases, unless otherwise agreed by the Parties, the Client must pay Sidekicker the Base Fee, as set out in the table below, for each Sidekick it employs.
 If the Client employs a Sidekick directly but does not advise Sidekicker of this in writing prior to the first day of that employment arrangement commencing, the Client must pay Sidekicker, at Sidekicker’s discretion, the Breach Fee instead of the Base Fee, as set out in the table below, for each Sidekick it employs.
 The applicable Base Fee or Breach Fee (as the case may be) must be paid to Sidekicker in full within the period as set out in Clause 8.6 once Sidekicker issues a tax invoice to the Client for such fee, or as otherwise agreed by the Parties in writing.

 For the avoidance of doubt, the Base Fee and Breach Fee will not apply if a Sidekick responds (unsolicited) to a general advertisement and bona fide recruitment campaign of the Client that is not targeted at the Sidekick(s).

 (depending on the number of hours that a Sidekick has worked for the Client)

 Call centre staff, office assistants, inbound sales staff

 Sidekicker will employ its staff under the most appropriate employment contract type in accordance with relevant employment frameworks.

 4.2 Terminating or changing work patterns of Identified Sidekicks